Skip to main content

 Secure code review pipeline for a fintech team

 kernex-sandbox wraps macOS Seatbelt and Linux Landlock.
-The agent process declares its required filesystem paths and network endpoints at startup.
-The OS enforces the boundaries.
-If the model hallucinates a network call outside the allowlist, the syscall fails before the packet leaves the machine.
+The agent process declares its required filesystem paths at startup and the OS enforces the boundary; the sandbox roadmap extends the same model to network endpoints, so that a hallucinated call outside the allowlist fails at the syscall level before a packet leaves the machine.

 Pipeline structure